Vida Lahey Memorial Travelling Scholarship

 APPLICATIONS FOR 2014-15 ARE NOW CLOSED.

 The Gallery congratulates independent curator, writer and researcher Matthew Perkins on receiving the inaugural Vida Lahey Memorial Travelling Scholarship for 2015.
-Read more about the project that the scholarship allows Matthew to pursue on our QAGOMA media release.
+Read more about Matthew's project on the QAGOMA blog.

 SELECTION REQUIREMENTS AND CRITERIA